 Are you impressed?
-Read more about this architect and his unique and astonishingly beautiful log cabins and chalet projects after our review of pre-built cabins by The Little Log House Company.
+Read more about this architect and his unique and astonishingly beautiful log cabins and chalet projects after our review of log cabin homes by The Little Log House Company.

 1. Tiny Gate Lodge

-As with most of the Pre-Built cabin floor plans, there is not much room for a wild and innovative architectural fantasy here.
-However, not many of the existing 2 bedroom log cabin kits can brag about having the cutest covered balcony.
+As with most of the Pre-Built log cabin homes floor plans, there is not much room for a wild and innovative architectural fantasy here.
+However, not many of the existing 2 bedroom log Diy cabin kits can brag about having the cutest covered balcony.

 Don’t know about you, but for us, the pictures of these warm interiors are so light and inviting.
 They may even charm you with the sweet smell of timber.
 So, if you’d like the feel of cozy tiny log cabins, this is your chance to get one.

 A few hundred years ago thatched roofs in England were very common since most of the poor population could not afford any other type of roofing material.
 Nowadays thatch has become cool.
 It looks almost like a hat on this cute tiny log cabin.

 These cuties look equally good in the summer and under the snow.
 Thick log walls and thatched roofs are keeping these tiny log cabins cool in the summer and very warm during the coldest winter nights.

 These cute and practical rustic window shutters not only add charm but will keep away unwanted visitors of all kinds.

 4. The Balcony Lodge